 How to Set Up Google Analytics for Your Website

-In this step-by-step guide, we’ll walk you through how to set up Google Analytics for your website, even if you’re a complete beginner.
+In this step-by-step guide, we’ll walk you through how to set up Google Analytics for your website, so you can start tracking your traffic and gaining actionable insights.

 Why Use Google Analytics?

-- Measure Marketing Campaigns: Evaluate the effectiveness of your SEO, social media, and paid advertising efforts.
+- Measure Marketing Campaigns: Evaluate the effectiveness of your SEO, social media, and paid ad campaigns.

 Step 1: Create a Google Analytics Account

 - Sign in to Google Analytics: Go to Google Analytics and sign in with your Google account.
-If you don’t have a Google account, you’ll need to create one first.
+If you don’t have one, you’ll need to create a Google account first.

 - Click on “Start Measuring”: Once logged in, click the “Start Measuring” button to begin the setup process.